 Here is an honest breakdown of what exists, what it costs, and what a regular person actually needs.

-Deepfake detection tools split into two groups with almost no overlap.
+Deepfake detection tools split into two groups with almost no middle ground.

 Enterprise tools run AI models against uploaded video files and return a probability score.
 They are designed for organizations with compliance requirements, legal exposure, or content moderation at scale.
 They require integration, contracts, and budget.
 Most do not have a consumer-facing product at all.